JustHumanz/justhumanz.github.io/_posts/ebpf/2024-11-1-Tracing-ovs-with-eBPF.md

 ---
 layout: post
 title:  "Tracing OpenvSwitch with eBPF"
-categories: c ebpf
+categories: c ebpf sdn network tracing
 image: https://storage.humanz.moe/humanz-blog/ai_to_ai.jpg
 img_path: ../../assets/img/ebpf/ovs/

 ---

-yo kiddo, do u ready to learn about eBPF? but this time it's not about eBPF but about openvswitch however let's tracing openvswitch with ebpf.
+yo kiddo, do u ready to learn about eBPF? but this time it's not about eBPF but about openvswitch, yep now we doing diehard let's tracing openvswitch with ebpf.

-let me show to u how powerfull is ebpf.
+let see how powerfull is ebpf.

 but first let me show my cluster topology,